OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **UI ReadOnly** makes this property read-only in the UI.
 * **Not Null** sets that value of this property can't be null.
 * **Min** and **Max** defines the limits for quantifiable properties.
 * **Regexp** sets a pattern for value of this property (e.g. a pattern for telephone numbers).
-This field is given in Java Regexp.
+This field is filled with Java Regexp.
 * **Collate** defines collate strategy.
 Commonly it's default or 'ci' (case insensitive).
 * **Displayable** says if a property will be displayed in the list of documents of this class.
 * **Hidden** hides a property from the UI.